microsoft/Qcodes/CONTRIBUTING.rst

 Running Tests
 ~~~~~~~~~~~~~

-We don't want to reinvent the wheel, and thus use py.test.
+We don't want to reinvent the wheel, and thus use `pytest <https://docs.pytest.org/>`_.
 It's easy to install:

 ::

     pip install .[test] -c requirements.txt

+(for editable install feel free to add `-e` flag to this call).

 Then to test and view the coverage: